M17-Project/M17_spec/docs/physical_layer.rst

 96 type 2 bits of LICH are concatenated with 272 type 3 bits and re-ordered to form type 4 bits for transmission.
 This, along with 16-bit sync in the beginning of frame, gives a total of 384 bits

+The LICH chucks allow for late listening and indepedent decoding to check destination address.
+The goal is to require less complexity to decode just the LICH and check if the full message should be decoded.

 Convolutional encoder
 ~~~~~~~~~~~~~~~~~~~~~